Facilitator Guide

 - Clone a practice repository.

-- Make one small README change.
+- Make one small analysis-note change.

-- Stage and commit the change.
+git statusandgit difftogether. - Stage and commit the change.

 Session 2 — Branches and pull requests